Blog posts tagged in Human Factors

 Introduction to Hazards & Risk

-Risk - When we look at risk we are trying to determine how great is our exposure to the perceived hazard.
-So risk is subjective and the more effective the risk analysis and mitigation process the less likely we are to suffer the consequence of a “hazard”.
+Risk: When we look at risk, we are trying to determine how great our exposure to the perceived hazard is.
+So risk is subjective, and the more effective the risk analysis and mitigation process, the less likely we are to suffer the consequences of a "hazard.”

-Reality Check 1 - Maintenance professionals are of course human and therefore prone to human error.
+Reality Check 1 - Maintenance professionals are, of course, humans and therefore prone to human error.
 Therefore acceptance of vulnerability and potential exposure is the first step in taking responsibility and avoiding risk-taking behaviours.

 Introduction

-Aircraft certifications are made within the framework of an organisation approval, part of which lays on the organisation the need to ensure currency – but it is not a one-sided story because the certifying staff also has a responsibility to remain current - means up to date with developments and changes to either the regulations or approved data which is driving the task.
+Aircraft certifications are made within the framework of an organisation approval, part of which lays on the organisation the need to ensure currency – but it is not a one-sided story because the certifying staff also has a responsibility to remain current, which means up to date with developments and changes to either the regulations or approved data that is driving the task.

-Aircraft maintenance technicians typically undertake a significant basic training program which provides them with the knowledge and competence to enable them to become aircraft mechanics.
+Aircraft maintenance technicians typically undertake a significant basic training program that provides them with the knowledge and competence to enable them to become aircraft mechanics.

 Introduction to Work Logging and Recording

-Maybe the description belies the importance of the subject however the reality is that correctly recording work, which has been carried out, as well as how we document and hand over any outstanding tasks is of significant importance and creates multiple human factor exposures.
+Maybe the description belies the importance of the subject; however, the reality is that correctly recording work that has been carried out as well as how we document and hand over any outstanding tasks is of significant importance and creates multiple human factor exposures.

 Inadequate recording of work carried out has been cited as a contributing factor in several incidents.